 The flywheel is mounted on the crankshaft.
 It balances the speed of the vehicle.

-Depending upon the number of cylinders and the construction of the engine, flywheel size gets varies.
+Depending upon the number of cylinders and the engine construction, flywheel size varies.

 On the top of the cylinder head, two openable holes are there for inlet & outlet purposes.
-From inlet air-fuel or air comes inside the combustion chamber & from the outlet, exhaust gases drain out.
+From the inlet, air-fuel or air comes inside the combustion chamber & from the outlet, exhaust gases drain out.
 It is regulated by the valve & valve spring mechanism.

-This valve & valve spring are operated by the rocker arm.
-As per the timing of the camshaft rocker arm push the valves to open & close.
+This valve & valve spring are operated by the rocker’s arm.
+As per the timing of the camshaft rocker arm, push the valves to open & close.

 When these valves are in a close position, it gives very tight sealing to avoid losses or leakage.

 The location of the camshaft varies as per the type of vehicle or design.
-In some vehicles, it mounts in a cylinder head, or in some cases, it mounts in an engine block.
-They are guided by a series of bearing.
+In some cars, it mounts in a cylinder head, or some cases, it mounts in an engine block.
+A series of bearing guide them.

 It is a shaft on which cams are mounted at a specific distance to open valves.
-The camshaft is driven by car engine speed to rotate.
+The camshaft is driven by the car engine’s speed for rotation.
 It regulates the opening & closing timing of the inlet & exhaust valves.
 Its material is a steel alloy.

 The intake manifold is the series of pipes connected to supply air-fuel mixture or air into the combustion chamber.
-In the diesel engine, instead of an air-fuel mixture, only air is supplied into the combustion chamber.
+In the diesel engine, rather than an air-fuel mixture, only air is supplied into the combustion chamber.

-In the car engine parts, the gasket is the important part.
-It gives airtight sealing between
+In the car engine parts, the gasket gives airtight sealing between

 - The engine block & cylinder head.